Mathematics (MAT)

 3, 3/0

-Prerequisites: MAT 161 with a minimum grade of C, or equivalent.
+Prerequisites: MAT 161 or instructor permission.
 A project-oriented, introductory mathematical modeling course with an emphasis on the construction and analysis of mathematical models of biological events and phenomena.
 Mathematical topics include matrix algebra, difference and differential equations.
 Biological topics include population dynamics, dynamics of infectious disease and models of molecular evolution.
 Offered spring only.

 MAT 322 MODERN GEOMETRY